 The Google Home was first announced at the Google I/O software developer's conference in May 2016 as Google introduced its smart assistant, Google Assistant.
 However, hardware announcements are usually reserved for its October event - but this year the only new Google Home hardware announced by the company was the Google Home Hub.

 The Google Home eventually went on sale in the US in November 2016 and UK in April 2017, and was followed by a Google Home Mini and Google Home Max in October 2017 (also see our Google Home Mini 2 rumours piece).

-With Amazon having already updated its Echo, it's probable that Google will want to follow suit sooner rather than later.
-We could see a Google Home 2 as early as October 2018 - though we should clarify here that this is merely speculation.
+With Amazon having already updated its Echo, you'd think that Google will want to follow suit sooner rather than later.
+But with no new Google Home at its October 2018 hardware launch we could be waiting until 2019.

 How much will the Google Home 2 cost?